 A resume builder, of course, has no value if you’re not able to download your newly created resume.
 So, if you actually want to use any of the templates, you’ll have to pick one of the plans.
 If you already have written your resume then getting a 3-month premium plan makes no sense.
 You’ll only have to copy-paste your texts into the template and export the design to pdf, and you’re done.

 You can try out the resume builder without having to pay for it.
 This way you can see if the tool fits your needs.
 You only have to pay when you actually want to download or export your resume.
-If the designs aren’t your cup of tea, then no money is lost.
+If you don’t like the designs, then no money is lost.